 Note: Requests for dropping a course or changing a course level after the following deadlines require administrative approval.
 If approval is granted, a grade of "Withdrawal Pass" or "Withdrawal Fail" will appear on the final transcript depending on the student's grade status on the date of the drop or level change.
-Signatures from a parent, teacher, and chairperson are required for changes after the deadline.
+Signatures from a parent/guardian, teacher, and chairperson are required for changes after the dead-line

-October 21, 2016 For fall semester electives
+October 18, 2019 For fall semester electives

-Last school week of 2016 For full year course level changes
+December 20, 2019 For full year course level changes